reidprichard/ORC/README.md

   - Velocity inlet
   - Symmetry (not added yet)

-**Pre-alpha** with basic functionality still in the works.
-ORC is currently capable of loading a mesh, building momentum and pressure correction matrices, and producing a semi-sane solution, but it is definitely not correct and somewhat unstable.
-I'm unsure whether the incorrectness is due to a bug or whether it's a result of the basic methods that are implemented.
+**Alpha state** with major functionality still in the works.
+Stability is lacking, but per the header image ORC can produce a parabolic laminar velocity profile in Couette flow.
+MPI is desperately needed.

 Roadmap:
 - [X] Read TGRID (ANSYS Fluent) mesh into memory